Trinidad Rizal

-Trinidad Rizal y Alonso (June 6, 1868 – May 9, 1951), commonly known as Trinidad Rizal, was a Filipina feminist leader and co-founder of the Philippines' first feminist organization, the Asociación Femenista Filipina.
-She was the younger sister of the national hero, physician and writer, Dr. José Rizal.
+Trinidad Rizal Mercado y Alonso Realonda (June 6, 1868 – May 9, 1951), commonly known as Trinidad Rizal and Trining, was a Filipina feminist leader and co-founder of the Philippines' first feminist organization, of the Asociación Feminista Filipina.
+She was the tenth sibling of the national hero, physician and writer, Dr. José Rizal.

 Life and work

-Trinidad was born in Calamba, Laguna on June 6, 1868.
+Trinidad was born in Calamba, La Laguna (present-day Laguna), on June 6, 1868.
 She was the tenth child of Francisco Rizal Mercado and Teodora Alonso Realonda.

 Trinidad helped found the first Masonic lodge for women in the Philippines.
 She was also a member of Walana, a Filipino masonry society, formed in Manila on July 18, 1893, closely allied with the masonic temples of the ilustrados.

 In 1905, Trinidad co-founded the first Filipina feminist organization, the Asociación Feminista Filipina (AFF), along with Concepción Felix, Librada Avelino, María Paz Guanzon, and Luisa de Silyar, among others.
 In addition to encouraging women to participate in politics and public service, the organization promoted women's health.
 Trinidad participated in a subproject of AFF, Gota de Leche (also called La Protección de la Infancia), which focused on improving reproductive and maternal, infant, and child health.

 Like her sister, Josefa Rizal, Trinidad never married.
 She died in Manila on May 9, 1951.
 She was buried in Manila's North Cemetery (Cemeterio del Norte) on May 11, 1951.
 Her remains were later exhumed, along with those of sister Narcisa, and relocated to the General Paciano Rizal shrine in Los Baños, Laguna.